igorsdub/DFI/ReadMe.md

 * Add Plotting Routine
 * Look into bokeh routines.
 * Create a DFI API
+* Put output into a DataFrame object and have a separate subroutine to write to csv

 ### Who do I talk to? ###